dennisppaul/CIID-ITP2024/PROGRAMMING_BLOCK.md

     - 1D and 2D arrays ( example x + y coordinates )
 - ASSIGNMENT: use an array to store the x-coordinates of 10 rectangles.
 Make them move left over time.

-- ASSIGNMENT: print every keystroke to the terminal
+- OPTIONAL_ASSIGNMENT: print every keystroke to the terminal
-- ASSIGNMENT: do a thing once and then have a loop do it 1024 times
+- OPTIONAL_ASSIGNMENT: do a thing once and then have a loop do it 1024 times
-- ASSIGNMENT: draw a pattern with a lot of shapes
+- OPTIONAL_ASSIGNMENT: draw a pattern with a lot of shapes
-- ASSIGNMENT: draw 10 shapes which, one after the other, snaps to the current mouse x-position whenever the mouse is pressed
+- OPTIONAL_ASSIGNMENT: draw 10 shapes which, one after the other, snaps to the current mouse x-position whenever the mouse is pressed

 - END_OF_DAY_ASSIGNMENT: create a generative artwork using loops, arrays, conditionals, and randomness.